 Telehealth and Remote Patient Monitoring

-HLC Position: HLC believes payment for telehealth services should always connect to the type of service being provided, not the setting in which it is provided, so providers are able to choose the delivery system that is most effective for each patient.
+HLC Position: HLC believes payment for telehealth services should always be based on the type of service being provided, not the setting in which it is provided, so providers are able to choose the delivery mode that is most effective for each patient.
 HLC supports removing payment and regulatory barriers that prevent the use of telemedicine in this manner.
-HLC also believes data-related policies should continue to improve telehealth and remote patient monitoring services.
-Telemedicine is one facet of a strategy to enable more beneficiaries to receive healthcare within their own homes rather than in a healthcare facility – improving the patient experience while reducing costs and freeing up capacity in health facilities for more acute cases.
+Telehealth and remote patient monitoring will help provide quality healthcare to an aging patient population as we face projections of worsening healthcare workforce shortages.
+Telehealth can reach underserved populations while improving healthcare cost efficiency.

 HLC Recent Activity:

-- HLC collaborates with other health and technology organizations in a multistakeholder telehealth and remote patient monitoring working group that meets regularly to coordinate on key regulatory and legislative telehealth activities.
+- HLC continues to collaborate with the Connected Health Initiative, a multistakeholder telehealth and remote patient monitoring working group that meets regularly to coordinate on key regulatory and legislative telehealth activities.